shl152/cs445-rec4/README.md

 tests on GitHub through the `git push` command and the resulting output.

 Note that your programming assignments will come with unit tests that will be run for you each time you push to your submission repository.
+These will automatically be enabled.
+If you fork the Recitation 4 repository, and want the included tests to run in your fork, you'll need to navigate to the "Actions" tab on GitHub and enable them.

 ## Exercise

-1. Download the provided code by cloning this [Recitation 4 repository](https://github.com/2217-cs445/cs445-rec4).
+1. Download the provided code by forking and cloning this [Recitation 4 repository](https://github.com/2217-cs445/cs445-rec4).
 The starting code for this exercise, as usual, is found in subdirectory `app/src/main/java/`.
 Navigate to this subdirectory, then into the `cs445/rec4/` package folder within it.
 Note the following provided Java files: